Jon-Webb-79/VulkanTexture/README.rst

-This application implements an object-oriented approach to the `Vulkan Tutorial <https://vulkan-tutorial.com/>`_ up to the section on Uniform Buffer Objects (UBOs).
-It renders a rotating square at an angle and allows the user to resize the window and adjust the zoom level dynamically.
+This application implements an object-oriented approach to the `Vulkan Tutorial <https://vulkan-tutorial.com/>`_ up to the section on Textures.
+It features the rendering of a rotating textured square, support for dynamic window resizing, and zoom level adjustments.

 .. image:: app.png
-   :alt: Screenshot of the application implementing Uniform Buffer Objects
+   :alt: Screenshot of the application implementing texture mapping
    :align: center

 Overview
 ########

 This repository serves as a foundational framework for developers who wish to build Vulkan-based applications.
-It focuses on the basics covered in the Vulkan Tutorial up to UBOs, providing an effective starting point for projects that do not require advanced Vulkan features.
+It follows the Vulkan Tutorial up to the point where texture mapping is introduced, providing an effective starting point for projects requiring texture support.

 **Current Features:**

+- **Texture Mapping:** Implements texture loading and sampling using Vulkan's combined image samplers.
-- Implements Uniform Buffer Objects for dynamic transformation of vertices.
+- **Uniform Buffer Objects (UBOs):** Supports dynamic updates to transformation matrices, allowing the manipulation of view, model, and projection matrices in real-time.
-- Basic rendering of a rotating square with support for window resizing and zoom controls.
+- **Dynamic Rendering:** Renders a rotating textured square and allows for dynamic window resizing and zooming.

+**Additional Features:**

+- **Vulkan Memory Management:** Utilizes Vulkan Memory Allocator (VMA) for efficient memory handling.
+- **Command Buffers and Synchronization:** Leverages single-use command buffers for texture uploads and transition operations, ensuring optimal GPU performance.

 **Limitations:**

-- Does not support texture mapping, depth buffering, mipmaps, or other advanced Vulkan features.
+- This version does not implement depth buffering, mipmaps, or multi-threaded rendering.
-- No implementation for multi-threaded rendering or additional Vulkan capabilities beyond UBOs.

 **UBO Functionality Enabled:**